bodkan/ku-introgression2024/README.md

 *Of course, in order to compute this $f_4$-ratio estimate, you will need “another Neanderthal” genome!
-Luckily, we now have genomes of several Neanderthals so this is not an issue and a local friendly bioinformatician merged you `gt` genotype table with the genotypes of “another Neanderthal”.*
+Luckily, we now have genomes of several Neanderthals so this is not an issue and a local friendly bioinformatician has already presciently merged your `gt` genotype table from the first exercise with the genotypes of “another Neanderthal”.*

 *Estimate the proportion of Neanderthal ancestry in each of your A-H samples!*